coracle-social/coracle/README.md

 # Bugs

-- [ ] Use https://nostr.watch/relays.json to populate relays
 - [ ] Add alerts for replies to posts the user liked
 - [ ] With link/image previews, remove the url from the note body if it's on a separate last line
 - [ ] Stack views so scroll position isn't lost on navigation